 Of course, you can use picdrop under your domain and with your logo etc. If you want, none of your clients will notice that you use our service for your work.
 You can find more information in your account settings.
-There you will find the following options:

-picdrop under your domain
+Web-integration: your picdrop galleries under your domain

 With picdrop’s web-integration you can run picdrop under your own domain so that we remain invisible to your clients.

 The web integration will transform your picdrop URL www.picdrop.com/maxmiller/gallery to your own domain, e. g. maxmiller.com/client/gallery.

 You can finde the neccessary files right here.
 And here is our instatllation manual for the web-integration.Link to this entry

 What is possible with the picdrop Web-Integration?